Todd Snider: Elmo Buzz and the Eastside Bulldogs

 In between his work with Hard Working Americans, Snider finished the album Eastside Bulldog which Aimless released on October 6, 2016.
 While it was released under Snider's name, the material grew out of his side project/alter ego Elmo Buzz and the Eastside Bulldogs who specialize in ’50s and early ’60s rock and roll.
 Six of the ten songs originally appeared on an EP Shit Sandwich that Aimless released in 2011 as a free download under Elmo Buzz's name.
 Snider was backed on those sides by Eric McConnell on bass, Jen Gunderman on piano, Mark Horn on drums, and Dennis Taylor on saxophone.
 In 2016, Snider cut four more sides to complete the album with backing from Aaron Lee Tasjan on guitar, Keith Christopher on bass, Paul Griffith on drums, Robbie Crowell on sax, and Rorey Carroll on percussion, among others.
 The Irish Times called Eastside Bulldog "26 minutes of perfection that will rip your ears off."
-The record went to number 13 on Billboard’s Americana/Folk Albums chart, number 29 on the Independent Albums chart, and number 41 on the Top Rock Albums chart.
+The record went to No. 13 on Billboard’s Americana/Folk Albums chart, No. 29 on the Independent Albums chart, and No. 41 on the Top Rock Albums chart.